lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Once the water reservoir is equilibrated, we can safely include the PEG polymer in the water before performing the pull experiment on the polymer.
+    Now that the water reservoir is equilibrated, we can safely include the PEG polymer in the water.

 ..  container:: justify